Informatievlaanderen/LDES-Workflow/README.md

-# LDES-Workflow
+# LDES Workflow

-Configure workflows for replicating or fragmentating a LDES
+Create a YAML file and start a workflow from your CLI!